amata1219/RedisPluginMessages/README.md

 [日本語のREADMEはこちらになります。](https://github.com/amata1219/RedisPluginMessages/blob/master/README-ja.md)
 # RedisPluginMessages
 Spigot/BungeeCord plugin for PluginMessaging without a player using Redis, an in-memory database.
 Messages can be sent and received in much the same way as with conventional PluginMessages.
+In addition to messaging between Spigot and BungeeCord, Spigot-to-Spigot messaging is also possible.

 ## Usage
 1. Install Redis and make it available.